-Recent arrival to Netflix 'You' has proved a hit on the streaming service since it arrived on December 26th, and yes, it is coming back for more.
+Netflix's 'You' has proved a hit on the streaming service last Christmas, and yes, it is coming back for more.
 (Read our review of 'You' here.)

 The show follows bookstore manager Joe Goldberg (Penn Badgley) whose fascination for Guinevere Beck (Elizabeth Lail), a girl who walks into his shop one day, soon leads to obsession.